FabricMC/fabric-docs/develop/items/custom-data-components.md

 As your items grow more complex, you may find yourself needing to store custom data associated with your item.
 The game allows you to store persistent data within an `ItemStack`, and as of 1.21 the way we do that is by using **Data Components**.

 Data Components replace NBT data from previous versions with structured data types (i.e. components) which can be applied to an `ItemStack` to store persistent data about that stack.
 Data components are namespaced, meaning we can implement our own data components to store custom data about an `ItemStack` and access it later.
-A full list of the vanilla data components can be found in this [Minecraft snapshot changelog](https://www.minecraft.net/en-us/article/minecraft-snapshot-24w09a).
+A full list of the vanilla data components can be found on this [Minecraft wiki page](https://minecraft.wiki/w/Data_component_format#List_of_components).

 The page also covers the general usage of the components API which also applies to vanilla components.
 You can see and access the definitions of all vanilla components in the `DataComponentTypes` class.